Raspberry Jam Thumbprint Cookies

-Jam Thumbprint Cookies are buttery cookies filled with fruit preserves and topped with a sweet almond icing.
+Raspberry Jam Thumbprint Cookies are buttery cookies filled with raspberry preserves and topped with powdered sugar.
 Melt in your mouth and perfect for any holiday!

-Biting into a good Jam Thumbprint Cookie is pure bliss.
+Biting into a good cookie is pure bliss.
 A buttery crumb gives way to a fruity center!
-Think of them like shortbread cookies but with a little more structure and a touch of jam.
+Based off my shortbread cookies, but with a little more structure and a touch of jam.

 • This recipe includes plenty of butter, of course, but I also add just enough sugar to complement the sweetness of the jam center.